thomasboyt/telegraph/README.md

 # "telegraph" [(working title)](https://www.youtube.com/watch?v=rXXM60niKbg)

-This is a port of [GGPO](https://github.com/pond3r/ggpo/), a library for predictive rollback netcode, to TypeScript.
-It's more or less a 1:1 copy of the original, for better or worse, but seems to work ok so far!
+Telegraph is a port of [GGPO](https://github.com/pond3r/ggpo/), a library for P2P rollback netcode, to TypeScript.

-_Rollback netcode_ is a form of P2P [netcode](https://en.wikipedia.org/wiki/Netcode) that keeps players in sync without having to wait for all inputs to be received to execute a frame.
+_Rollback netcode_ is a form of [netcode](https://en.wikipedia.org/wiki/Netcode) that keeps players in sync without having to wait for all inputs to be received to execute a frame.
+Telegraph is _lockstep_, meaning that the same game simulation is run for each player, using the input of local and remote players for each frame.
+Because of this, Telegraph only has to send _inputs_ over the wire, rather than the actual game state.

-By keeping multiple "lockstep" simulations of the game running on each P2P client, Telegraph only has to send _inputs_ over the wire, rather than game state.
-Inputs are then "predicted" in a simple, but effective way: any time the local simulation executes a frame but has not yet received inputs for it, it just assumes the next input for a remote player will be the same as their previous one.
-For games that use traditional "digital" controls (such as keyboards, or controllers as long as you convert e.g. analog stick movement into cardinal directions), this is pretty effective.
+Telegraph has simple, but effective, _predictive_ netcode: any time the local simulation executes a frame but has not yet received inputs for it, it just assumes the next input for a remote player will be the same as their previous one.
+This is very effective for most games, especially ones with digital controls (such as keyboard-based games, controllers that use a "d-pad" for input, or analog sticks that are quantized into a relatively small number of potential directions and magnitudes).

-In addition to rollback, Telegraph supports adding frame delay.
-Unlike traditional frame delay methods, it doesn't pause when you don't receive a frame, so the frame delay can be set relatively low.
+In addition to rollback, Telegraph supports adding frame delay, a small "buffer" of frames before your local inputs are played, so that remote inputs have a higher chance of having been received before executing that frame.
+Unlike traditional frame delay methods, it doesn't pause when you havent't receive input for a frame, so the frame delay can be set relatively low, with prediction (and rollback) being invoked for late frames.

 Check out this [excellent article by Infil](http://ki.infil.net/w02-netcode.html) for all the details of rollback networking as implemented by GGPO and Telegraph.